Pavlovice u Kojetína

 Pavlovice u Kojetína is a municipality and village in Prostějov District in the Olomouc Region of the Czech Republic.
 It has about 300 inhabitants.

 Pavlovice u Kojetína lies approximately 21 km south of Prostějov, 33 km south of Olomouc, and 219 km south-east of Prague.

-Administrative parts
+Administrative division

-The village of Unčice is an administrative part of Pavlovice u Kojetína.
+Pavlovice u Kojetína consists of two municipal parts (in brackets population according to the 2021 census):